 What to wear in towns such as Kampala – Entebbe, and Kigali

 It does happen; most of the time.
-If your baggage is delayed or lost, here is a simple way to prepare for plan B. What do you wear for a gorilla trek while your luggage is lost or missing, how do you prepare for such an occasion.
+If your baggage is delayed or lost, here is a simple way to prepare for plan B. What do you wear for a gorilla trek while your luggage is lost or missing, how do you make for such an occasion.

-In Case of Lost Luggage – Be Prepared.- we have a Plan B, and no one has missed out on Gorilla Trekking or any other Safari activity
+In Case of Lost Luggage – Be Prepared.- we have a Plan B, and no one has missed out on Gorilla Trekking or any other Safari activity.

 What to wear on Safari in Uganda.
 It does not matter whether you have the latest Brand Names, just functional and comfortable clothing that will keep you healthy on Safari.
 Remember to pack it light, and most of the above clothing is easy to wash and quickly dried.
 Enjoy your African Safari in Uganda and Rwanda you have questions as to What to wear on Safari in Uganda and Rwanda for your safari with us – please contact us.